 Affiliate links are used on this site.
 As an Amazon Associate I earn from qualifying purchases.
 Read more in our DISCLOSURE.

-Which is best telescope for beginners?
+Which is best telescope for students and beginners?

 - Celestron – 70mm Travel Scope – Portable Refractor Telescope

 - MESIXI Astronomical Telescope + Monocular Travel Scope 70mm